I think we can agree that there’s nothing quite like firing up the grill in the backyard and throwing some burgers – or juicy steaks – on it.

 I mean, these are all excellent additions, and they make indoor grilling a lot more versatile and straightforward – but there’s no point in spending more on them if they won’t get much use.

 So, there you have it – a solution for all your indoor grilling problems does exist.
 Now, there’s one more question that’s left unanswered:

 Which one of these is the best indoor grill on the market?I’ll have to go with the MegaChef Dual Surface Reversible Indoor Grill and Griddle.
 It checks out every box and has pretty much everything the average cook could need.
 Plus, it sears one mean steak!

-- This unit is a grill and griddle all in one, as you can easily flip the cooking surface even while the grill is turned on
+- MULTIPLE TOOLS IN ONE This unit is a grill and griddle all in one, easily flip the cooking surface even while the grill is turned on

-- You can easily wipe down your cooking surface with a moist towel when switching to new foods or once you've completed preparing your delicious meal
+- EASY TO CLEAN Simply wipe down your cooking surface with a moist towel when switching to new foods or once you've completed preparing your delicious meal

 If there's anything more you'd like to know about the models you've seen today, or you need some help making up your mind, drop me a line below, and I'll get back to you as soon as possible!